 This page is about the different treatments available for advanced cancer of the food pipe (oesophagus).
-There is information on
+You can find the following information

-Chemotherapy, radiotherapy and other procedures like laser treatment and stents can be used to treat advanced oesophageal cancer.
+To treat advanced oesophageal cancer, doctors use drug treatment (chemotherapy), treatment with high energy X-rays (radiotherapy) and other procedures like laser treatment and tubes (stents) to unblock the food pipe.
 Shrinking the cancer will relieve some of the symptoms that it is causing.
-Which treatment you have will depend on the size of the cancer and where it is, whether the cancer has spread to another part of the body, and where.
-Your treatment will also depend on the treatment you have already had, and your general health.
+The treatment you have will depend on the size of the cancer and where it is, whether the cancer has spread to another part of the body, and where.
+Your treatment will also depend on the treatment you have already had, and on your general health.

 Treatments to help with difficulty swallowing

 It is quite common for people with advanced cancer of the oesophagus to have increasing trouble swallowing.
 There are several ways to relieve this.
-Unfortunately, they will only help for a while but some treatments can be repeated.
-You may be offered radiotherapy or chemotherapy to help shrink the cancer.
-You doctor may also suggest treatments such as laser treatment or diathermy, dilatation, a stent or possibly photodynamic therapy (PDT).
+Unfortunately, they will only help for a while but you can have some treatments more than once.
+Your doctor may offer you radiotherapy or chemotherapy to help shrink the cancer.
+They may also suggest treatments such as laser treatment, using an electric current to cut away some of the tumour (diathermy) or light sensitising treatment (photodynamic therapy).
+Or you may have a procedure to widen the oesophagus (dilatation) or have a tube (stent) put in to keep it open.
 There is more information about these treatments further down this page.

 Deciding about treatment